What Is Dignity?

 - Self-confidence

 Notice how all these elements of dignity begin with the word "self."
 It may be due to dignity being an internal process within the self.
-No matter how much appreciation or love someone else gives us or how dignified they treat us, it may not be a solid foundation for our own dignity.
+No matter how much appreciation or love someone else gives us or how dignified they treat us, it may not be a solid foundation for our own sense of dignity.

 Discovering the true meaning of dignity and building a healthy sense of dignity within ourselves can take time and patience.
 Take time to work on the elements of dignity one by one.
 Each of these elements is explored in detail below.